Do you feel like your negative emotions control you?

-Yet another way to become aware of your negative emotions is to identify the “breadcrumbs” they leave behind: negative emotional reactions like blaming, over-apologizing and withdrawing.
+First, we must become aware of our negative emotions.
+One way to do that is to notice our negative emotional reactions like blaming, over-apologizing and withdrawing.

 1. Acting angry.
 Snapping at people, yelling, threatening, swearing, being violent and storming out.